tentixo/txo-brain-pain/set-up-sw-dev-environment.md

 But the two that are important for "daily geeking" are `zprofile` → `zshrc`, and we will only use home directory storage, where we add a dot `.` prefix to hide them.
-To simplify why we have these to files, we can say:
+To simplify why we have these two files, we can say:

-* `.zprofile`: Settings/variables for humans and scripts, i.e. for everything, for example:
+* `.zprofile`: Settings/variables for humans and scripts, i.e., for everything, for example:
    * PATH
    * EDITOR
 * `.zshrc`: Settings for what humans need, for example: